pkunz96/Scraping-Demo/README.md

 >IQuery<Broker> brokerQuery = queryBuilder.getQuery();

 Web resources able to provide information on insurance brokers are represented as instances of IDatasource.
 In this particular use case T is Broker.

+### Paket: de.kunz.scraping.mapping

+The packet is reponsible for transforming attributes into standardized format.
+The implementation relies on a configurable chain of filters, where each filter performs one particular transformation on a single attribute.
+In contrast to de.kunz.scraping.sourcing.filtering these transformations are not datascource-specific.

+This kind of preprocessing allows for smiplified matching as performed by the interface of de.kunz.scraping.identification.

+### Paket: de.kunz.scraping.identification

+The packet is concerned with the decision if two instances of Broker represent by the same physical entity.
+To determine whether two instances of Broker represent the same physcial entity, a client has to use the interface IdentityBeanLocalEJB.
+A respective instance must be retrieved by means of dependency injection.

+Internally, the passed instances are forwarded along a chain of filters, where each filter tries to match the instances basded on different attributes, e.g. names, phone numbers, or email  addresses.
+If all filters fail in their attempt to match the instances, false is returned to the client, otherwise true is returned.